Keysafe guide for families

 Where to fit a keysafe

-Code etiquette
+Code management

-• Do not use obvious codes (1234, 0000, the house number, a birthday).
+• Do not use obvious codes: 1234, 0000, the house number, a birthday.

 • Share it only with people who have a genuine reason to need it.